HarmonicLabs/token-minter/README.md

 # Token Minter

 Standalone Cardano token minter.
-Compiles a parameterized plu-ts minting policy, lets you connect a CIP-30 wallet, and mints any asset name + amount under a policy parameterized by the bytestring you provide.
+Compiles a plu-ts minting policy, lets you connect a CIP-30 wallet, and mints any asset name + amount under a policy parameterized by the bytestring you provide.

-Extracted from the Gravity DEX faucet flow.

 ## Setup